 (iii) A purchase of a new machine is a capital expenditure which will enhance the firm’s earning space.

-(iv) Since accidents and damages payments do not increase the earning size of a business, so it is a revenue expenditure.
+(iv) Since accidents and damages payments reduce the earning size of a business, so it is considered as a revenue expenditure.

 (vi) It is a deferred expenditure.